To help buyers make their decision, we’ve scoured the data to put together our list of the best UK home insurance

 How to get the right level of home insurance cover

-With buildings insurance, you need to insure your house for the amount it will cost to rebuild, which is likely to be different to its market value.
+With buildings insurance, you need to insure your house for the amount it will cost to rebuild.
+You should note that this is likely to differ from its market value.
 It can be less than you expect because the market value of the property is often much higher than the cost of the construction.

 You can use the free calculator provided by the independent Building Cost Information Service (BCIS) to work out the rough rebuild cost of your home.

-For contents insurance, it is important not to under-insure; that is to buy a policy that’s cover is lower than the value of your possessions.
+For contents insurance, it is important not to under-insure; that is, to buy a policy that covers less than the total value of your possessions.
 Many people simply under-estimate the value of everything they’ve built up over the years while others forget that some items, like inherited jewellery or collections, can increase in value.

 To be safe, go through your house room by room, round everything up and don’t forget about smaller items, such as clothes and toiletries.
 They may not be worth much individually but if the worst happens and you have to replace everything in your house, you will be surprised how quickly it adds up.

 It is possible to get separate, dedicated policies for high-risk, high-value items such as gadgets, watches and engagement rings.
 Compare the price of these individual policies to the cost of adding them to your contents cover.
-One of the key benefits of taking out a separate policy is that your no claims bonus would be unaffected if you claim on a different policy for a high-value item.
+One of the key benefits of taking out a separate policy is that your no claims bonus would be unaffected if you claim for a high-value item.